Steps to Apply: Chapter 35 (DEA)

 Coverage and Payments

 Monthly stipends are able to be applied to whatever university expenses that can be applied.
-This includes tuition, fees, housing, meal plans, etc.
+This includes tuition, fees, housing, meal plans, etc. There are no direct payments made to the university.
+Monthly payments are always one month behind per the VA's schedule.

 Monthly stipends are deposited directly to the bank account on file with the VA.
+Monthly stipend amounts are dependent on distance education courses taken, part-time or full-time status.

 More Information